Timinator2000/techio-algo-x/19 - 2025 and beyond/TBD - nonogram inversor.md

 # Spoiler Alert

-Here I go again with the preemptive spoiler alert.
+Here I go again with a preemptive spoiler alert.
 This puzzle might be easier to solve with logic than it is to solve with Algorithm X. However, the Algorithm X solution is wonderfully satisfying if you choose to down that fairly challenging path.

 # What I (and others) Tried